AdaGold/solar-system/README.md

     # => 1.
 Earth
     ```

-    When you first run this, you may get an error like:
+    **NOTE:** When you first run your driver code, you may get an error like this:
     ```
     NameError: uninitialized constant SolarSystem
     ```

-    What does this mean?
+    What does this error mean?
 What do you need to do to fix it?

 1. Create a method `SolarSystem#find_planet_by_name`, that takes the name of a planet as a string, and returns the corresponding instance of `Planet`.
 The lookup should be case-insensitive, so that `Earth`, `earth` and `eArTh` all return the same planet.